-I know, another blow to sunny days, but the soft, diffused light that an overcast sky provides can really give you some incredible colors.
-A bright sunny day can easily overcome the punchy colors your trying so hard to capture (and even a polarizer can be hard pressed to save you), whereas an overcast day allows for a larger palette of subtle colors to come through.
+I know, another blow to sunny days, but the soft diffused light that an overcast sky provides can really give you some incredible colors.
+A bright sunny day can easily overcome the punchy colors you’re trying so hard to capture (and even a polarizer can be hard pressed to save you), whereas an overcast day allows for a larger palette of subtle colors to come through.

 You know, more of a moody photo than one that smacks you across the face and yells “SUNNY DAY!!!”

-This, like many of of the shots in this article, is under soft cloud cover
+This, like many of the shots in this article, is under soft cloud cover:

 6. Get great sunlight.

 Of course, there’s always room for some sunlight – you just need to leverage it to your advantage.